legobmw99/Allomancy/README.md

 Allomancy
 =========

-Allomancy-Modjam
+Allomancy

-Warning: The 1.7 version is extremely broken and almost nothing works.
+Warning: This 1.8 version is extremely broken and almost nothing works.
 Do not use